1NightborneX1/-Starblast-Server-Info-Bot-/README.md

 - `!info [link like https://starblast.io/1234]` – Show information about starblast.io server like players, ecp players, region etc.
 - **More coming soon!**

-*(You can add more commands depending on your bot’s functionality.)*

 ---